skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

    * Application built as a container using docker or podman, and pushed to remote registry, in the Azure Container registry.
    * Container deploys to Openshift, and connects to Apache Kafka.

-**During the lamda migration, all of the manual steps in this workflow will be replaced by automated CICD piplines**
+**During the lambda migration, all of the manual steps in this workflow will be replaced by automated CICD piplines**

 # Lambda Source Code Migration